Over Promise & Under Deliver

 As business professionals we want happy and satisfied clients.
 We care about what we’re doing or we wouldn’t be doing it.
 Yet, sometimes we get caught up in the moment, in the conversation, in the excitement of earning the clients business and we forget to check in with ourselves and makes sure we are both willing and able to follow through on our commitments.

-Your Savvy Sales Tip for the week: Be honest with yourself before making a commitment to a client, only commit to what you’re able and willing to do.
+Your Savvy Sales Tip for the week: Be honest with yourself before making a commitment to a client, only commit to what you’re able and willing to do so you don’t over promise.

 For years we’ve been told, “The customer is always right.”
 This belief puts the pressure on to try to make every customer happy regardless of how it impacts you and your business.